plackyhacker/plackyhacker.github.io/kernel/hevd.md

 }
 ```

-Thisi ssomewhat confusing as the pseudocode suggests nothing is passed in to the function `sub_87314()`.
+This is somewhat confusing as the pseudocode suggests nothing is passed in to the function `sub_87314()`.
 This isn't true, if we view this function we can see that there is clearly a parameter:

 ```c
 __int64 __fastcall sub_87314(const void **a1)